 Community college is also a good fit for students who aren’t yet prepared for the rigors and commitments of four-year institutions.
 Attending a two-year program can help you adjust to college life and academic expectations.

-Some students also complete two years of their education at a community college and then transfer to four-year institutions to earn their bachelor degree.
-This can often be a more affordable path, but it’s important to discuss your plans with an advisor and ensure your credits will transfer properly from the get-go.
+Some students also complete two years of their education at a community college and then transfer to four-year institutions to earn their bachelor’s degree.
+This can offer an even more affordable path, but it’s important to discuss your plans with an advisor from the start and ensure your credits will transfer properly.
 In preparation, an advisor can help you map out your courses.
-Some community colleges even have agreements with public, in-state schools that facilitate smoother transitions.
+Some community colleges even have agreements with public in-state schools that facilitate smoother transitions.

-However, community colleges aren’t for everyone.
+Note, however, that community college isn’t for everyone.
 Students in search of a more traditional, on-campus college experience will probably prefer four-year colleges, since activities, clubs, and community-building events are rarer on two-year campuses.
-Few community colleges offer on-campus housing, another consideration.
+Another consideration is that few community colleges offer on-campus housing.

-Community college is not the only option for saving money, either.
-Keep in mind that some four-year colleges and universities offer generous financial aid and can even be free for qualifying students.
-Look for schools that meet 100% demonstrated need, as they offer the most financial aid.
+Community college is not the only option for saving money; some four-year colleges and universities offer generous financial aid which can even make college free for qualifying students.
+Look for schools that meet 100% of demonstrated financial need, as they offer the most financial aid.

-Are you looking to attend a four-year college?
-Find out your chances of acceptance to more than 600 institutions in the country with CollegeVine’s chancing engine.
-This free tool estimates your real odds of admission using your unique data, including your grades, test scores, extracurricular activities, and other factors.
+Students also looking to attend four-year colleges will want to check out our free chancing engine.
+This tool estimates your real odds of admission at hundreds of schools using your unique data, including grades, test scores, extracurricular activities, and other factors.